codefellows/seattle-code-301n24/curriculum/class-05/lab/README.md

 ## Overview

 Get ready to take a look at a full-featured code base!
-The starter code contains a React + Bootstrap site with a number of example pages, complete with icons, styles, and themed layouts.
+[The starter code](https://github.com/codefellows/code-301-react-portfolio-template){:target="_blank"} contains a React + Bootstrap site with a number of example pages, complete with icons, styles, and themed layouts.
 Your job is to customize this code and make the site your own.

 You will be deploying your React portfolio to [Netlify](https://www.netlify.com/){:target="_blank"}.